 Your morning routine starts with a wake-up alarm, and you probably know that the iOS Clock app allows you to set up multiple alarms.
 I actually use two alarms to get my son and I out of the door — one for waking up and another for the precise time we need to be in the car to get him to his school on time.
 You can label alarms and set which days you want them go off.

 If you want to wake up to the morning news, consider downloading NPR News (Free), Hourly News ($0.99), or a similar radio station app, and set up a Launch Center Pro action, explained below, that will send you a scheduled alert to open your news application at a designated time and day.

-Notification Center’s features, which Dave LeClair explains how to use in this article, can be useful for automatic alerts and quickly checking recent emails, calendar appointments, text messages, social network updates, and the like.
+Notification Center’s features can be useful for automatic alerts and quickly checking recent emails, calendar appointments, text messages, social network updates, and the like.
 Most iOS apps make use of Notifications, but I suggest that you open Settings > Notifications, and edit the order in which you want notifications listed, from most to least important.
 Notifications in iOS 7 now categorizes your alerts and messages by All, Today, and Missed, so you can easily start your day without launching apps, but simply slide open Notifications and check for today’s appointments and mail.

 Automatic Coffee Brew

 There is also a WeMo IFTTT action that you can use to trigger an appliance while you’re away from home, which involves sending a text message to a special IFTTT phone number that triggers the attached WeMo via the Wi-Fi.

 If you’re like me and need reminders for less routine tasks, you might find Apple’s Location Aware feature in its Reminders app useful.
 You can actually set reminders based on GPS locations, such as when you arrive at work, the grocery store, or when you arrive back home.
 In the past we’ve explained how to set up location alerts in this article.